 After making appropriate enquiries, the Trust Board has a reasonable expectation that the Trust has adequate resources to continue in operational existence for the foreseeable future.
-For this reason they continue to adopt the going concern basis in preparing the financial statements.
+For this reason, they continue to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in the accounting policies.

 c.
-Promoting the long-term success and viability of the Trust
+Promoting the success of the company

-The long term planning process builds on the Trust's current position and considers the following factors:
+The long-term planning process builds on the Trust's current position and considers the following factors:

-- the key objectives of the Trust

-- the principal risks and uncertainties faced by the Trust, as described in this report, as well as emerging
+- the key objectives of the Trust - the principal risks and uncertainties faced by the Trust, as described in this report, as well as emerging risks - current and future government policy - the prevailing economic climate - opportunities for increased efficiency and value for money, for example through the use of technology - the management of the Trust's financial resources, including its investments

-risks

-- current and future government policy

-- · the prevailing economic climate

-- opportunities for increased efficiency and value for money, for example through the use of technology

-- · the management of the Trust's financial resources, including its investments